 Like all motor insurance policies, if you do have to make an insurance claim you will have to pay an excess.
 This is usually £100, though the amount varies and is dependent upon the age and the experience of the driver.

 In addition, the policy does not cover any personal belongings in the car, loss of keys, any non-standard equipment or modifications, any serious damage to the interior of the vehicle or any business use (other than travelling to and from your usual place of work).

-You should refer to your RSA Motability insurance cover booklet for the full details.
+You should refer to your Direct Line Motability insurance cover booklet for the full details.